Instructs the component to unconditionally accept the server certificate that matches the supplied certificate.

 If it finds any issues with the certificate presented by the server, the adapter will normally terminate the connection with an error.
 You may override this behavior by supplying a value for SSLAcceptServerCert.
 If the certificate supplied in SSLAcceptServerCert is the same as the certificate presented by the server, then the server certificate is accepted unconditionally, and the connection will continue normally.

 This property is used to set a Public Key Certificate.

-Note: You may also set the Accept Any field to Yes without opening the certificate selection dialog to force the connector to unilaterally authenticate any server during the security handshake.
+Note: You may also set the Accept Any field to Yes without opening the certificate selection dialog to force the adapter to unilaterally authenticate any server during the security handshake.
 It is strongly recommended that you use this only for testing purposes.
-Set the LogMode to Info to cause the connector to report the server's credentials to Location.
+Set the LogMode to Info to cause the adapter to report the server's credentials to Location.